harness/developer-hub/docs/platform/authentication/authentication-overview.md

 :::info note

-Currently, with this features, you can allow public access to your pipelines.
+Currently, with this feature, you can allow public access to your pipelines.
 For more information, go to [Allow public access to executions](/docs/platform/pipelines/allow-public-access-to-executions).

 :::